adjust/ios_sdk/README.md

     NSDictionary *parameters = @{ @"key": @"value", @"foo": @"bar" };

 In any case you need to import AdjustIo in any source file that makes use of the SDK.
 Please note that we don't store your custom parameters.
-If you haven't registered a callback URL for an event, there is no point in sendung us parameters.
+If you haven't registered a callback URL for an event, there is no point in sending us parameters.

 ### Add tracking of revenue

-If your users can make revenue by clicking on advertisements you can track those revenues.
-If the click is worth one cent, you could make the following call to track that revenue:
+If your users can generate revenue by clicking on advertisements you can track those revenues.
+If the click is worth one Cent, you could make the following call to track that revenue:

     [AdjustIo userGeneratedRevenue:1.0];